StevenBlack/vocab/million-dollar-words.md

 ### hortatory
 Urging someone to do something.
 The sergeant made a hortatory speech in an effort to convince the boys to join the army.
-Pronounced HOR-TAH-TOR-EE.

 ### hot spur